PHERAstar FSX

 Oxidative stress is further induced by exogenous stimuli.
 For instance, alcohol leads to formation of reactive oxygen species during its degradation and induce ROS production by activation of cytochrome P450 enzymes5.
 A second example of a drug inducing ROS is tobacco smoke.
 It contains radicals reacting with oxygen to form ROS6.
 An exogenous ROS-inducer that is less avoidable is ultraviolet light.
 The induction of reactive oxygen species increases oxidative damage to cellular components and thus contributes to the development of skin cancer7.

 The most common reagent used for measuring ROS is 2',7'-dichlorodihydrofluorescein diacetate (H2DCFDA).
 It is intracellularly trapped by esterase activity that removes lipophilic blocking groups.
-Upon oxidation of the probe by ROS the resulting dichlorofluorescein (DCF) exhibits high fluorescence.
+Upon oxidation of the probe by ROS the resulting dichlorofluorescein (DCF) exhibits high green fluorescence.
 Different derivatives of H2DCFDA are employed for reactive oxygen species measurements as they have specific characteristics: carboxy-H2DCFDA displays an improved cellular retention whereas the fluorinated molecule (H2DFFDA) proves more stable when exposed to light.
+HeLa cells are commonly used as a model system for monitoring ROS production in these assays.

 Next to fluorescent methods, luminescent methods are available to detect reactive oxygen species.
 On the one hand, there are methods based on chemiluminescence.
 They employ a molecule such as luminol, lucigenin, Pholasin® or the recently described and more sensitive L-012 that emit light when transitioning to their oxidized state.
 As this process is induced by ROS, light emission can be directly translated to the presence of ROS9.
 On the other hand, enzyme-dependent luminescence (bioluminescence) detects ROS.
 The enzyme is a luciferase that converts a substrate under the emission of light.
 A precursor of the substrate is added to the sample and is ROS-dependently converted into the luciferase substrate.
 Thus the luminescent signal correlates with ROS levels10.
 Another example is highlighted in this application note, that employed Promega’s luminescent ROS-Glo assay for the detection of ROS in cell-based assays.